Program Inquiries | Information Sessions | Faculty | About the Program

 How much does it cost?

-The program costs $4995 with a required non-refundable deposit of $500.
-Partial fellowships and payment plans may be available, contact us for more information.
+The program costs $4995, partial fellowships and payment plans are available, contact us for more information.

 Why should you or your staff participate?